CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-13.md

 In this lab, you will install and configure the Microsoft Defender for Identity sensor on a domain controller to monitor identity-based threats.
 You will first onboard the server to Microsoft Defender for Endpoint, promote it to a domain controller, and then deploy and activate the Defender for Identity sensor.

-> **⚠ Important Usage Guidance:** Sensor deployment and device visibility may take several minutes to complete.
-If the device or status is not visible after onboarding, proceed with the next task and return later to check the status.
+> **⚠ Important Usage Guidance:** Microsoft Defender for Office 365 may take some time to load certain results or complete specific labs from the backend.
+This is expected behavior.
+If the data does not appear after a couple of refresh attempts, proceed with the next lab and return later to check the results.

 Install the AD DS role to enable the server to function as a domain controller.